alsoscotland/react-super-select/README.md

 npm test
 ```

+## A note on accessibility
+Aria support for accessibility is a clear objective for this control.
+Finding clear and accurate information regarding cross-device accessibility practices is proving difficult to come by.
+If you are a daily screen-reader user, or if you have particular expertise regarding accessibility, I would love to get your input on how to make the control better.

 ## Installation

 The easiest way to use react-super-select is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).